OpenEvalProject/evals/manuscripts/elife-53278/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/53278/elife-53278-fig8-v2.jpg)

 **Figure 8.:** ChIP-seq and ATAC-seq data of WT hiPSCs identified GATA6 bound to closed chromatin in intergenic regions without a GATA-binding motif.
 Moreover, GATA6 binding was associated with temporal activation of transcription in nearby genes that activate cardiomyocyte and endoderm gene network.
 These findings indicate that GATA6 engages chromatin and fosters a competent state for transcription factor binding and transcriptional activation, supporting the conclusion that GATA6 is a pioneer factor, as is suggested for other GATA proteins (Fisher et al., 2017).
-Notably, nonsense-mediated decay of GATA6 transcripts reduced GATA6 protein levels, altered chromatin accessibility and decreased gene transcription, implying that intergenic sites are sensitive to GATA6 dosage.
+Notably, nonsense-mediated decay of GATA6+/- transcripts reduced GATA6 protein levels, altered chromatin accessibility and decreased gene transcription, implying that intergenic sites are sensitive to GATA6 dosage.
 In addition, GATA6 functions as a traditional transcription factor, binding GATA motifs in promoters and activating transcription.
-These functions were relatively insensitive to half normal GATA6 levels.+/-
+These functions were relatively insensitive to half normal GATA6 levels.

 Our analyses demonstrate that some GATA6 expression is required for lineage specification of human cardiomyocytes.
 When cultured to promote cardiomyocyte differentiation GATA6-/- cells had markedly reduced promoter activation with NFY transcripts that encode the binding factor of CCAAT-box, a nearly ubiquitous promoter element.
 GATA6-/- cells were viable but showed very limited transcriptional evidence of mesoderm specification and extinguished cardiomyocyte gene expression.
 Instead GATA6-/- cells adopted a gene program suggestive of nonspecific cells with expression of neuroectodermal and fibroblast genes.